mikrop/v-leaflet-playback-parent/readme.md

-# Leaflet.easyPrint wrappers for Vaadin & GWT
+# LeafletPlayback wrappers for Vaadin & GWT

 This project provides Java API for both client (GWT, with "g-" prefix) and server (Vaadin) side for the popular Leaflet add-on.